Skip to Main Content

 STANDARDS OF MEASUREMENT

 Ashland University is required to monitor academic progress based upon the qualitative and quantitative standards in this SAP policy.
 It is the recipient's responsibility to ensure they are meeting these standards to maintain financial aid eligibility.
 Annual reviews take place at the conclusion of the spring semester.
+Reviews include all periods of enrollment, including those for which the student did not receive Title IV aid.

 Measurement Type